lenarddome/afunccoll/README.md

 * **Comment your code, you philistine!!!!**
 * **Descriptions** of what each function does have to be inserted before the code. **Subfunctions** should be preceded with a description of why they are there.
 * **Folder structure** us semi-random and is in development.
 * **List** your function below and introduce it in a few words, so we know what it is.
 Try to do it in alphabetical order.
-We all know the ABC, so it should not be a problem...?
 * **Authorship** must be provided for functions.
 If you found it on Stackoverflow or GitHub, then provide the name, username, maybe a link to the topic.